Letheward/ErgoVim/README.md

 # ErgoVim

-ErgoVim is a ergonomic and efficient keymapping for Vim.
+ErgoVim is a ergonomic and efficient keymapping for Vim/Neovim.

+It swaps out the `vi` style keymap layout completely to be more consistent and easier to learn/use.
+It also binds many commonly used actions as macros to key sequences.

 ## How to Install